metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: -fno-var-split

-   Rarely needed.
    Do not attempt to split variables automatically.
 Variables explicitly annotated with :option:`/*verilator&32;split_var*/` are still split.

 .. option:: -future0 <option>